 The Barnes Foundation (Photo: Tom Crane)

-The Barnes museum in Philadelphia houses dazzling collections of French modern and post-impressionist paintings.
-In small guided groups, participants have the opportunity to view masterpieces by Renoir, Cezanne, and Matisse, as well as Picasso, Seurat, Rousseau, Modigliani, Monet, Manet, and Degas.
-They also see Greek, Roman, and Egyptian antiquities, Chinese painting, African sculpture, Southwestern retablos, Native American art, and American decorative arts, arranged in configurations that echo those of collector Albert Barnes’s galleries in Merion.
+The Barnes houses dazzling collections of French modern and post-impressionist paintings that can now be enjoyed virtually.
+Participants are guided by Barnes Foundation educator Penny Hansen as she presents masterpieces by Renoir, Cezanne, and Matisse, as well as Picasso, Seurat, Rousseau, Modigliani, Monet, Manet, and Degas.
+Greek, Roman, and Egyptian antiquities, Chinese painting, African sculpture, Southwestern retablos, Native American art, and American decorative art are also viewed.

 World Art History Certificate elective: Earn 1/2 credit*

 - If you register multiple individuals, you will be asked to supply individual names and email addresses so they can receive a Zoom link email.
 Please note that if there is a change in program schedule or a cancellation, we will notify you via email, and it will be your responsibility to notify other registrants in your group.

 - Unless otherwise noted, registration for online programs typically closes two hours prior to the start time on the date of the program.

 - Once registered, patrons should receive an automatic email confirmation from CustomerService@SmithsonianAssociates.org.

 - Separate Zoom link information will be emailed closer to the date of the program.
 If you do not receive your Zoom link information 24 hours prior to the start of the program, please email Customer Service for assistance.

 - View Common FAQs about our online programs presented on Zoom.